ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP Prefix Length:

-: Length of the IP Prefix requested, in bits.
+: Length of the IP Prefix requested, in bits, encoded as an unsigned 8-bit integer.
 MUST be lesser or equal to the length of the IP Address field, in bits.
 {: spacing="compact"}

 If the IP Address is all-zero (0.0.0.0 or ::), this indicates that the sender is